Cavstat (Rosuvastatin Calcium)

 Seek immediate medical attention if you experience:

-• muscle aching, tenderness or weakness not caused by exercise, especially with fever or feeling generally unwell
+• muscle pain or weakness not caused by exercise

-• difficulty breathing with swelling of face, eyelids or lips
+• difficulty breathing or swelling of the face

 Important Warnings